Click topic for details:

-- Holy Week Retreats for Men and Women
+(4/6-4/8) Holy Week for Men and Women.
+Click HERE.

 RETREATANT’S DAY OF REFLECTION

 Many people have said that they wished there were an opportunity for a spiritual tune-up between their annual retreats.
 Twelve months is such a long time to go without some kind of revitalization.
 Manresa is now offering afternoons for those who have experienced a retreat to renew their retreat experience or to introduce a friend or family member to Manresa.